 Table of Contents_

-You’re settling in for movie night, and you’re faced with a choice: air popper vs microwave.
+You’re settling in for movie night and you’re faced with a choice: air popper vs microwave.
 These two kitchen appliances offer different functions to pop fluffy popcorn, including the heating method and rate of popping.
 Many choose the versatile microwave oven if they do not have an air popper because most homes feature a microwave of some kind.
 The best microwaves have additional functions as well.
 However, an air popper remains a great and effective tool for popping kernels.
 In some cases, consider using a microwave oven vs an OTG.

 Both microwave ovens and air poppers provide methods for making gourmet popcorn quickly and efficiently since both methods make large amounts of oil-free popcorn in minutes.
 However, the two approaches differ in many ways.
 The most significant differences between air poppers and microwaves stem from what they heat and how they heat it.
+Their energy usage vs toaster microwave ovens varies.

 They also vary greatly in effectiveness and speed.
 Additionally, the microwave and air popper popcorn provide different fat content due to the use of or lack of tablespoons of oil with neither olive oil nor canola oil being used.
 You may also be interested in a baker’s rack vs a microwave cart.